pantheon-systems/documentation/source/content/core-updates.md

 ## Drupal 8 Composer-Managed Sites

-Sites managing core with Composer are not compatible with Pantheon's One-click updates and must update core using Composer exclusively.
+Drupal 8 sites managing core with Composer are not compatible with Pantheon's One-click updates and must update core using Composer exclusively.
 For instructions, see [Build Tools](/guides/build-tools/update) or [Drupal 8 and Composer on Pantheon Without Continuous Integration](/guides/drupal-8-composer-no-ci/#update-only-drupal-core).

 ## Non-Composer Managed WordPress and Drupal 7 / 8 Sites